 As indicated by the name, internal resorption affects the insides of the teeth.
 It is relatively uncommon compared to external resorption and mainly occurs in men.
 Internal resorption is also more prevalent in people who have recently experienced dental trauma or undergone extensive oral surgery, for example, a tooth transplant.

-The vast majority of patients suffering from internal resorption are unaware of this problem because it only targets the inside of a tooth so it's hard to see from the outside.
+The vast majority of patients suffering from internal resorption are unaware of this problem because it's hard to see from the outside.
 Therefore, most cases of internal resorption are normally detected via X-rays performed as a part of a routine dental examination.

 On an X-ray, an internally resorbing tooth will bear dark spots with a complete lack of internal tissue—this happens when a tooth dies.

 External tooth resorption

 External resorption may appear on the outer surface of the tooth in the form of deep chips or holes.
 Resorption that extends to the roots of the tooth can be visualized in an X-ray report as a flattening of the root tips as well as a reduction in their length.

 External resorption is further classified into several types:

-External inflammatory resorption is normally caused by a prolonged trauma of the tooth ultimately giving rise to pathological resorption.
+External inflammatory resorption is normally caused by a prolonged trauma of the tooth ultimately resulting in pathological resorption.
 Some of the most common causes of this type of resorption include the drying of the root surface after a trauma, previous surgery, injury to the periodontal ligament (PDL), pressure, or complete exposure of the dentine tubules.